Chris Gregory, PT, PhD

-- Sharma N, Stegath K, Gregory CM, Dixon WE.
+- Sharma N, Stegath K, CM Gregory, Dixon WE.
 Nonlinear neuromuscular electrical stimulation tracking control of a human limb.
 IEEE Trans Neural Syst Rehabil Eng: 17(6):576-84, 2009.

 - CM Gregory, CS Bickel, N Sharma & WE Dixon.
 Comparing the force- and excursion-frequency relationship in human skeletal muscle.
 Muscle & Nerve: 38(6):1627-9, 2008.

 - SE Borst, CF Conover, CS Carter, CM Gregory, C Leeuwenburgh, E Marzetti, K Vandenborne & TJ Wronski.
 Anabolic effects of testosterone are preserved during inhibition of 5-alpha reductase.
 American Journal of Physiology; Endocrinology and Metabolism: 293(2): E507-14, 2007.